Skip to main content

 Set a policy with CLI tools

 The S3:PutBucketPolicy API call is used to set a policy for a bucket.
-Here is how bucket policies are set using different tools.
+Here is how bucket access policies are set using different tools.

 Example command